VEuPathDB/StaticContent/content/dataExplorer/data_access_use_policy.md

 ---
-title: Data Access and Use Policy for ClinEpiDB, a VEuPathDB Database
+title: Data Access and Use Policy for dataExplorer, a VEuPathDB Database
-permalink: /ClinEpiDB/access_and_use
+permalink: /dataExplorer/access_and_use
 tags: [general]
 ---
 <style>